Hard to get up from your couch? It’s usually the seat height — not your strength.

 “Softness” is an engineering variable.
 The cushion core is often discussed as ILD (Indentation Load Deflection), but the user feels the combined system: cushion + suspension + deck.
 That system determines seat deck deflection (how far the seat drops under real body load).

-If you want the deep dive: see Cushion Layers & ILD and Suspension Science.
+For the full mechanics and materials breakdown, start with Cushion Layers & ILD and then connect it to the real-world support system in Suspension Science.
 In an aging-in-place environment, excessive deflection turns a sofa into a “gravity trap” even if the frame height looks okay.

 VBU Tech Terms